 • How much it costs to white box a space

-• The benefit of white boxing a space
+• The benefits of white boxing a space

 What Does It Mean to “White Box” a Space?